-The title that you choose to put on your job posting is of great strategic importance for getting the responses that you want from job seekers in a timely fashion.
+The title that you choose to put on your free job posting is of great strategic importance for getting the responses that you want from job seekers in a timely fashion.
 A good job description is succinct, accurate and encapsulates the entirety of the job that you are advertising.

 When job seekers browse boards like Monster and CareerBuilder, they aren’t entering phrases like “motivated”, “career oriented” or “expectations”.
 If a Web Designer is looking for a job, chances are that “Web Designer” is what they will be entering into their job board search engine.
 If your job description contains too many irrelevant qualifiers (gifted, go-getter, wizard, etc.) then your ad will be buried under pages and pages of more pertinent results.